jeferson-sb/portfolio/content/articles/writing-smooth-css-transitions.md

 <AnimatedButton />

-There are transitions can be done in a **3d space** as well, like fliping a card:
+There are transitions can be done in a **3d space** as well, like flipping a card:

 ```css
 .card {